intelligent-soft-robots/pam_documentation/doc/C1_handle.md

-# Mujoco handle and contacts
+# More info: Mujoco handle and contacts

 In the tutorials, handles are used to configure the mujoco simulation spawed by *pam_mujoco*.
 The handles are also used to interface with the simulated robots, balls and other items.